NC Farmworker Health Program

 Pesticide Reporting Form for Providers

-All information reported is considered confidential, identifying information is protected within the confidentiality guidelines for the Epidemiology Section, NCDHHS.
-Physicians may call Carolinas Poison Center to report a case to fulfill reporting requirements @ 1-800-222-1222 Option 5.
+All information reported is considered confidential, and identifying information is protected within the confidentiality guidelines for the Epidemiology Section, NCDHHS.
+Physicians may call Carolinas Poison Center to report a case to fulfill reporting requirements at 1-800-222-1222, option 5.

 The North Carolina Pesticide Illness and Injury Surveillance Program monitors pesticide-related illness and injury.
-Reporting ensures that incidents are recorded and enhances prevention of pesticide-related illnesses and injuries.
-The reports may initiate investigations to identify factors contributing to hazardous exposures and to then make recommendations about safe handling practices.
+Reporting ensures that incidents are recorded and enhances the prevention of pesticide-related illnesses and injuries.
+The reports may initiate investigations to identify factors contributing to hazardous exposures and then make recommendations about safe handling practices.
+Learn more about how and when to report pesticide-related illness and injury.

 NC Farmworker Health Program, Office of Rural Health · 311 Ashe Ave. · Raleigh NC 27606 · Tel: 919-527-6440 · Fax: 919-733-2981